AnthonyBobsin/food_service/README.md

 Heroku Address: https://foodservice.herokuapp.com

-Feel free to create an account to test out the creation of menus.
+Feel free to create an account or use the example account below to test out the creation of menus.
 Fake users were generated with the Faker gem for depth.
 When signing up remember to also sign up as a service so you can experiment with creating your own menu from the account dropdown.

-In progress: Adding some jQuery to allow users on edit menu to add more than one item at a time.
+EXAMPLE ACCOUNT
+email: example@email.com
+password: examplepass